 BioWare has cited Persona 4, The Darkness and The Last of Us as inspirations for more realistic relations in Inquisition.
 The end goal will not be sexual relations dependant on an approval rating in which you can buy endless gifts for to raise (as was the case in previous games), but to develop bonds over time based on choices made and interactions with a given character.

 Characters are not pansexual in Inquisition.
 All potential romances have specific sexualities and cannot be romanced by anyone outside of those preferences.
-Two characters are heterosexual, three characters are bisexual, two characters are homosexual and two characters can only be romanced by members of their own race.
+Four characters are heterosexual, three characters are bisexual and two characters are homosexual.

 The Protagonist: The Inquisitor